 - Lightbulb socket that plugs into an extension cord

-- Found one at the hardware store in the lightbulb section
+- Found one at the hardware store in the lightbulb section and on amazon

 - Extension cord